Iris Martin

 Jessie Iris Martin MBE (19 December 1898 – 19 July 1982) was a New Zealand nurse, hospital matron, tutor and nurses' association leader.
 She was born in Wellington, New Zealand, on 19 December 1898.
 Her father was Lee Martin.

-In the 1955 Queen's Birthday Honours, Martin was appointed a Member of the Order of the British Empire, for services to nursing, and especially as matron of Cook Hospital in Gisborne.
+In 1953, Martin was awarded the Queen Elizabeth II Coronation Medal.
+In the 1955 Queen's Birthday Honours, she was appointed a Member of the Order of the British Empire, for services to nursing, and especially as matron of Cook Hospital in Gisborne.

-She sought the Labour Party nomination for the 1959 Hamilton by-election, but was unsuccessful.
+Martin sought the Labour Party nomination for the 1959 Hamilton by-election, but was unsuccessful.